-The District continued three projects to improve water quality in Apalachicola Bay in FY 2019-20 (Table 1.7).
-The District is working with the City of Apalachicola for additional stormwater retrofit projects and the City of Carrabelle for the connection of existing residential units from onsite to central sewer wastewater treatment.
+The District continued three projects to improve water quality in Apalachicola Bay in FY 2020-21 (Table 1.7).
+The District completed work with the City of Apalachicola for additional stormwater retrofit projects and continued work with the City of Carrabelle for the connection of existing residential units from onsite to central sewer wastewater treatment.